singhriya23/FinalProject/README.md

 ![image](https://github.com/user-attachments/assets/b116d335-2a24-4fcd-b5dc-b696b8f8f76e)

 This LangGraph workflow is designed to handle college recommendation queries using a structured, multi-agent decision flow.
 It starts by verifying whether the user's query is relevant and safe (college-related and appropriate).
 If valid, it routes the query to a combined agent that aggregates results from Snowflake and RAG systems.
 If these sources return insufficient data, the system falls back to a web search agent to provide relevant recommendations.
 Finally, it compiles all gathered data—whether from the core agents or fallback—and returns a structured output.
 The graph ensures robust handling of edge cases while prioritizing high-quality responses.

+## Disclosure
+WE ATTEST THAT WE HAVEN'T USED ANY OTHER STUDENTS' WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK

 ## AI Disclosure